Greenburg, Publisher (New York, US)

 Founded in 1924, Jacob W. Greenburg’s publishing company was bought out by the Chilton Book Company in 1958.
 In 1926 Greenburg published the first 6 titles in the Rogues’ Bookshelf.
 At least one more title (Defoe’s The Fortunes and Misfortunes of the Famous Moll Flanders) was published that year, but no additional titles followed.

-The publisher seems to have had high hopes for the series, with a series editor, new introductions, a series introduction by Carl Van Doren, and series logo by a young Boris Artzybasheff.
+The publisher seems to have had high hopes for the series, with a series editor, new introductions, a series introduction by Carl Van Doren, and series colophon by a young Boris Artzybasheff.
 The books are nicely bound and designed with heavy, linen paper end-papers and rough cut pages.

 This copy of Nashe’s The Unfortunate Traveller (1926 first printing in the series) has an introduction by Samuel Chew.
 The series name is on the front and spine of the roguishly red dust jacket, and a relatively long series prospectus on the front jacket flap.